match4everyone/match4everything/README.md

 File changes in python files trigger an auto-reload of the server.
 Migrations have to be executed with `docker exec backend python3 manage.py migrate`.

-After changes to the Docker configuration, you have to restart and build the containers with `docker-compose -f docker-compose.dev.yml up --build`.
+After changes to the Docker configuration, you have to restart and build the containers with `docker-compose up --build`.

 ### Production
 Set `SECRET_KEY`, `SENDGRID_API_KEY` and `MAPBOX_TOKEN`in `backend.prod.env` for Django